GatorSense/MPIP/README.txt

 the project files are different.
 For the linux source, the project is managed by Nsight for Eclipse and in windows, it is Nsight for Visual Studio.

-Please make sure to install the necessary libraries to compile source codes.
+Please make sure to install the necessary libraries (OpenCV) to compile source codes.
 Please also install the latest version of CUDA Toolkit.

 Authors
 -------